Best and Worst Times to Visit British Virgin Islands

 But the most popular months to visit may not always be the best months to go.

 Crowds and prices increase during the most popular months.
 Anyone with children who wants to go during the dry season will pick March because of spring break.
-Adults without children may find that January or February are the best months because of smaller crowds and lower prices.
+Adults without children may find that January or February are the best months because of smaller crowds and lower prices, although temperatures are cooler.

-Several other months have only slightly more rain on average but higher temperatures that will be appealing for beach goers.
+Several other months have only slightly more rain on average but higher temperatures that will appeal to beach goers.

 June and July are part of the annual Caribbean hurricane season.
-So out of all the months, April is the best time to visit the British Virgin Islands.
+So out of all the months, April is the best time to visit the British Virgin Islands for a combination of warm temperatures and low risk of rain.

 Average Temperatures